What is it?

 It’s an invisible tool that keeps your players immersed and gives your session cinematic feeling.

-Do it with Music Master!
+Do It with Music Master!

-Fig. 1 - Crossfade with two tracks connected
+Fig. 1 – Crossfade Mix.

 Ready when you are